 Historic downtown Encinitas is home to delightful little sidewalk cafés, wonderful shops and great restaurants.
 This historic corridor was once Highway 101, which was the only coastal highway connecting San Diego to Los Angeles.

 Today, it’s an alternative route traveled by locals and out-of-towners, who enjoy a slower pace of life.
 The beautiful banners on the streetlight poles were donated by the thriving artists colony as part of Encinitas’ Streetscape project.

 Other amenities are wide sidewalks, benches and a huge Encinitas sign stretching from one side of the highway to the other.
 Plus, old Encinitas is pedestrian friendly.
 Cars still park diagonally along its main thoroughfare, which is only two blocks from the ocean.
 Yes, this is a romantic beach town.

 The outcome has been the preservation of the original flavor of historic downtown Encinitas.
-And the delightful revitalization of downtown Encinitas should rightly be attributed to the Encinitas 101 Main-Street Association (3) at 818 S. Coast Highway 101 (760-943-1950).
+The delightful revitalization of downtown Encinitas is result of the efforts of the Encinitas 101 Main-Street Association (3) at 818 S. Coast Highway 101 (760-943-1950).
 A must-see event put on by this association is the annual Spring Street Fair (3) located on Highway 101 between D and J streets.
 Each year this event, which is held in April, comes alive with live music, food, kids’ rides and more than 450 arts and crafts booths.
 Don’t miss this fun-filled event.

 For an update of what’s happening in Downtown Encinitas and to get the lay of the land, stop by their office.
 They also offer guides of Historic-Highway-101.
 Their hours are Mon.–Fri., 9 a.m.–5 p.m.
 From their centrally located storefront office on S. Coast Highway you can travel in any direction on foot, and discover Downtown Encinitas.
 You can also visit their Web site [encinitas101.com] and download their excellent walking tour as well.

 Without a doubt, a highlight of any excursion of downtown Encinitas is to stroll through the outdoor Seaside Bazaar (10), which takes place every Sat.–Sun. from 9 a.m.–5 p.m.
 (760-753-1611).
 [Seasidebazaar.com].
 Along the way you will get your fill of fascinating little shops to discover and lots of inviting sidewalk cafés.